mariusz-schimke/GiGraph/README.md

 graph.Nodes.Add("Foo").ToRecord("Foo", new DotRecord("Bar", "Baz"), "Qux");
 ```

-Note that *string* is implicitly convertible to *DotRecordTextField*.
+❕Note that *string* is implicitly convertible to *DotRecordTextField*.